 For those of us lucky enough to be born female, it is in our DNA to nurture and care.

 If not for our own children, then for other people or animals on the planet.
 Or even for the planet itself, our planet, Mother Earth.
 We are all mothers.

 This Mother’s Day weekend was extra special.
-Mom and I just happened to be in the same state for a change.
-We spent our first Mother’s Day together in at least two decades.
+Mom and I just happened to be near to each other.
+Usually we are several U.S. states away, but this time we were both in Colorado.
+Therefore, We spent our first Mother’s Day together in at least two decades.

 Here we are trying to decide how to hug during this crazy Covid-19 paranoia.